Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 - [03/2024] Our four papers have been accepted by <i>ASEE 2024</i>!

 - [02/2024] Our paper “Enhancing Human-Robot Cohesion through HAT Methods: A Crowd-Avoidance Model for Safety Aware Navigation” has been accepted by <b>IEEE ICHMS 2024</b>!

+- [02/2024] Tingjun was invited to talk at <a href="https://www.ece.msstate.edu/ece-research-seminar-with-dr-lei-friday-february-23-12-1pm/" target="_blank">ECE Research Seminar</a> at Mississippi State University!

+- [02/2024] Our paper “Informed Sampling Space Driven Robot Informative Path Planning” has been accepted by <strong style="color: black;">Robotics and Autonomous Systems </strong>!

 Site-wide configuration